 Key Considerations for Adopting Container Management Solutions

 Containers have gained a lot of ground with digital enterprises, no doubt.
-According to a recent report, containers have become key enablers as organizations adopt continuous delivery as part of their digital transformation.
+According to a recent report on containerization, containers have become key enablers as organizations adopt continuous delivery as part of their digital transformation.
 Early adopters who went through the learning cycle are now looking to ‘operationalize’ them at a broader scale within the engineering organizations.

 There are interesting discussions within the DevOps buying communities to scale the deployment of these applications using containers more easily and efficiently.
 We should not forget that early adopters have worked on the bleeding edge of this technology, and there’s a lot of learning from those initial experiments.

 From a survey conducted by CloudFoundry, container management has been one of the top challenges for enterprises who have adopted containers.
 An even steeper challenge than monitoring, storage, or security/isolation.
 The biggest deployment worry has been to sieve through the complexity to integrate this new technology into legacy environments.

 There is no denying that operationalizing container technology is quite complex, and as you move beyond the early adopter stage and start setting up a path to scale, there are a several key factors to consider.
 Here, I will highlight a few factors that are often overlooked, but ones we have found to be important, based on engagements with several customers across different verticals such as technology, manufacturing, finance and retail.